firebase/functions-samples/email-confirmation/README.md

 See file [index.js](index.js) for the email sending code.

 Sending emails is performed using [nodemailer](https://www.npmjs.com/package/bad-words) a node based Email client with comprehensive EMail server setup.
 In this sample we're showing how to send email through SMTP using a Gmail account.
+Be aware that Gmail has an [email sending quota]().
+If you are planning on sending a large number of emails you should use a professional email sending platform such as Sendgrid

 The dependencies are listed in [package.json](package.json).